New Company Set Up in Singapore | Incorporate Business in 2020

 - A sole-proprietorship is a new company set up entity structure, owned by an individual or corporate entity.
 The sole-proprietor has full control in the operation of the business.

-- The sole-proprietor is personally accountable for all liabilities incurred during the course of the business.
+- The sole-proprietor is personally held accountable for all debts and liabilities that have been incurred during the course and operations of the business.

 - Profits of the sole proprietorship are treated as personal income/ corporate income of the individual / corporate entity who owns the sole-proprietorship, hence the profits are taxable to a tax rate as that of personal / corporate income.